jyuenger/Tierwriter/README.md

 ### Row Wiring

-1. For each assembled switchplate, solder the Amoeba PCBs together horizontally into their rows.
-(Ignore the switches soldered into the Stampy.) ([Ameoba wiring instructions here](https://github.com/mtl/keyboard-pcbs/blob/master/svg/instructions.svg))
+1. For each assembled switchplate, [solder the Amoeba PCBs together horizontally](https://github.com/mtl/keyboard-pcbs/blob/master/svg/instructions.svg) into their rows.
+(Ignore the switches soldered into the Stampy.)

 ### Attaching Rows to the Tiered Support Wedges